Mick West

-Mick West (born 1967) is an American science writer, skeptical investigator, and retired video game programmer.
+Mick West (born 1967) is a British-American science writer, skeptical investigator, and retired video game programmer.
 He is the creator of the websites Contrail Science and Metabunk, and he investigates and debunks pseudoscientific claims and conspiracy theories such as chemtrails and UFOs.
 His first book is Escaping the Rabbit Hole: How to Debunk Conspiracy Theories Using Facts, Logic, and Respect (2018).

 West has appeared in various media including The New York Times, CBS, the BBC, CNN, NewsNation, New York Magazine, Radio New Zealand, Popular Mechanics and Scientific American as an expert conspiracy analyst and science communicator.
 He has twice been a speaker at the conference of the Committee for Skeptical Inquiry, and in 2020 was elected a fellow of the organization.

 Early life

 West grew up in the small town of Bingley, West Yorkshire, on the outskirts of Bradford, England.
 As a child he was fascinated by the paranormal, UFOs and stories of alien abductions, also believing he had psychic abilities.
 As he grew older, he came to believe that these phenomena were not real, and instead, that there were rational explanations for them.
 "I used to believe in all this stuff and then I stopped believing in all this stuff, and I guess just figuring out why this stuff was wrong became interesting to me."
 In early adulthood, West found himself using a pre-internet, modem-based bulletin board called FidoNet to argue with people who were using it to spread conspiracy theories.